orphord/gap-rule-test/README.md

    * Apache Maven v.3.5.2
    * git -- on my system I have version 2.17.1, I would *guess* it works with others, but don't know that as a fact

-### Instructions
+### Instructions to install and run
    1. In a terminal window navigate to the directory to which you would like to clone the git repository type `git clone https://github.com/orphord/gap-rule-test.git` (<--or copy-paste this text).
     * This will have created a directory called `gap-rule-test/`, navigate there (ie. `cd gap-rule-test/`) (please forgive that I added "test" at the end of the name, I'm thinking of this as a test, so I named the repo that.
    2. Type `mvn clean install`, the build will start and the set of tests will run, I would expect no failures, **If there is a failure, please call or get in touch, that would be surprising and I may need to check out what's up**.
    3. Type `java -jar target/gap-rule-test-0.0.1-SNAPSHOT.jar`.
 This will run this system with the `test-case.json` provided with the instructions.
     * Note: I did add the feature to allow a user to specify a json file with the command line parameter --file.loc, so on my system for example I would enter `java -jar target/gap-rule-test-0.0.1-SNAPSHOT.jar --file.loc=/home/orphord/dir/to/another-file.json` and that file would get picked up and processed.
    4. The essential output is to the console as log4j messages.
 The important information is between "======================..." and "=================..."

 ---

 ### Some Assumptions I've made
 * All campsites are available after the latest unacceptable date of the existing reservations.
 That is there's no forward looking time limit and a reservation 2 years (or more) in the future would be fine.
+If a search is done with a start date *after* the latest unacceptable date for existing reservations, all sites would be available.
 * I created a "start date", where time begins for the context of this application.
 My first thought was to use today -- that is the startup date of the application -- but the test data provided had dates in the past, so in the `application.properties` file May 1, 2018 is the start date.

 ### A few technical notes